toddsundsted/ktistec/README.md

   - [Copyright and License](#copyright-and-license)

 **Ktistec** is an [ActivityPub](https://www.w3.org/TR/activitypub/) server.
-It is intended for individual users, not communities of users, although support for additional users will be added in the future.
+It is intended for small numbers of trusted users (everyone is an administrator).
 It is designed to have few runtime dependencies -- for example, it uses SQLite as its database, instead of PostgreSQL + Redis + etc. It is licensed under the AGPLv3.

 Ktistec powers [Epiktistes](https://epiktistes.com/), my low-volume home in the Fediverse.
 If you want to talk to me, I'm